Window Cill or Window Sill? What’s the Difference (And Which Is Correct in Ireland?)

 Cills.ie Technical Team

-The window cill vs sill spelling debate explained – from historical origins to modern usage in construction and architecture.
+The window cill vs window sill debate explained clearly – including spelling, origin, regional usage and correct terminology in building and architecture.

 Daniel Ganea